Addressing Climate Change

 In addition, the response to climate change, including the reduction of CO2 emissions by airlines, may have various financial impacts, such as upgrading to fuel-efficient aircraft and responding to carbon pricing.

 The JAL Group organizes and examines these factors that affect its business in accordance with the TCFD classification of risks and opportunities related to climate change and lists them in the table below.
-The categories of "timing" and "impact of occurrence" are as specified below.
+The classifications of "timing" and "impact of occurrence" are as specified below.

-The following was reviewed at the Board of Directors meeting on August 1, 2023.
+The following was reviewed at the Board of Directors meeting on July 30, 2025.

 Risk Management